 At home, it is best to feed the fish with high-quality dry food, which can provide them with the full range of nutrients and will not become a potential source of infection, unlike live and frozen food.

 Rainbowfish prefer to feed in the upper and middle water so TetraMin and Tetra Phyll flakes or pellets work well.

 Don’t forget to pamper your rainbows with natural treats in Tetra FreshDelica Nutritional Jelly.
 Artemia silt bloodworms will surely please your fish.
 They might sometimes need a proportion of frozen and even live foods to maintain optimum health and color.
 For best results, you can keep changing your fishes’ diet daily and feed only what they can consume in under 2 minutes, once or twice a day.

 At home, you can easily get the offspring of Boesemani Rainbowfish.
 They are egg scatterers but provide no parental care once the eggs are laid.
 Only healthy adult Rainbow fishes must be introduced and should be conditioned with live foods and plant based foods.

 It is possible to distinguish a female from a male-only after the onset of puberty – at the age of 10 months.

 Boesemani Rainbowfish Males have a taller body and are brighter in color.

 It is best to separate and feed abundantly some time before spawning.
 For breeding, you need an aquarium of 40 liters or more, in which you should install a small filter and plant small-leaved plants.

-Fry can be kept in a common aquarium when they reach a length of 3-4 cm.
+The fry grow slowly and require clean water during the entire process which may be a little challenging.
+They can be kept in a common aquarium once they grow to a length of 3-4 cm.

 Hola!
 Myself William and I love aquarium fishes!
 I’m an Aquarium Keeper from the past 5+ years and here to let you know about your favorite fishes 😉 I hope you will enjoy my posts and share with like-minded fish keepers.